uken/fluent-plugin-elasticsearch/README.md

 ## Usage

-In your fluentd configration, use type elasticsearch.
+In your fluentd configration, use `type elasticsearch`.
 Additional configuration is optional, default values would look like this:

 ```
-type elasticsearch
 host localhost
 port 9200
 index_name fluentd